Solution Validation

 • User thinks AI is generating meal plans

-• You're actually doing it by hand
+• You are actually doing it by hand

-• User can't tell the difference
+• User cannot tell the difference

 • You learn if the output is valuable